tiprankstipranks

 We are affected by fluctuations in currency exchange rates.

 We are exposed to adverse as well as beneficial movements in currency exchange rates.
-Although most of our sales occur in US dollars, expenses may be paid in local currencies.
-An increase in the value of the dollar can increase the real cost to our customers of our products in those markets outside the US where we sell in dollars, and a weakened dollar can increase the cost of expenses such as payroll, utilities, tax, and marketing expenses, as well as overseas capital expenditures.
+Although most of our sales occur in US dollars, operating expenses and capital expenditures may be paid in local currencies.
+An increase in the value of the dollar can increase the real cost to our customers of our products in those markets outside the US where we sell in dollars, and a weakened dollar can increase the cost of expenses such as payroll, utilities, tax, and marketing expenses, as well as non-US dollar capital expenditures.
 We also conduct certain investing and financing activities in local currencies.
 Our hedging programs may not be effective to offset any, or more than a portion, of the adverse impact of currency exchange rate movements; therefore, changes in exchange rates can harm our results of operations and financial condition.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.